KineticCafe/rollup-plugin-delete/README.md

 # @kineticcafe/rollup-plugin-delete

+> [!important]
+>
+> This package is deprecated and will receive no further updates as it appears
+> that the [upstream][rpd] package has been updated in recent months.

 A Rollup plugin to delete files and folders during the build process.
 This is a fork of the excellent [`rollup-plugin-delete`][rpd].
 The changes are:

 - Convert to Typescript.
 The previous version produces `TS2349` even though the created type declaration file and the generated type declaration file are more or less the same.

 - Removing [`del`][del], which depends on outdated versions of [`globby`][globby] and [`rimraf`][rimraf].